Slovakia says ready to host Russia-Ukraine peace talks

 Kyiv says Russia is intensifying its offensive, using thousands of North Korean troops and launching strikes on Ukraine’s energy infrastructure in the depths of winter.

-South Korea’s spy agency said on Friday that a North Korean soldier who was captured while fighting for Russia against Ukraine had died from his wounds.
+Zelensky said Friday that “several” wounded North Korean soldiers died after being captured by Ukrainian forces, accusing Russia of throwing them into battle with “minimal protection”.

-It was the first such fatality among North Korean forces since Kyiv and Western powers reported Pyongyang’s involvement in the conflict in recent months, in what was seen as a major escalation.
+South Korea’s spy agency said earlier on Friday that a North Korean soldier who was captured while fighting in Russia’s war against Ukraine had died of his wounds.
+Zelensky did not specify how many North Koreans had died after being captured by Ukrainian troops.

-Friday’s confirmation came days after Ukrainian President Volodymyr Zelensky said that nearly 3,000 North Korean soldiers had been “killed or wounded” so far as they joined Russian troops in combat.
+Zelensky earlier said that nearly 3,000 North Korean soldiers had been “killed or wounded” so far as they joined Russian troops in combat.

 – Azerbaijan plane probe –